jestjs/jest/GOVERNANCE.md

 Maintainers are responsible for issue/PR triage, feature additions, maintenance, bugfixes, security fixes, releases, promoting existing contributors to maintainers, managing repo and CI configuration, etc.

+Promoting contributors to maintainers is done by a maintainer after a significant number of high-quality PRs.

 ## Contributors

 Anyone who contributes code or content or time, via issues or pull requests or otherwise.
-Contributors Have access to triaging issues/PRs and commit access to the repository.
+Contributors have access to triaging issues/PRs and commit access to the repository.

 ## Outside Contributors